Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-\textbf{(2.5)} $P_{n_i}^{(i)}$ announces the positions of these $n_E$ decoy particles, uses the $H_{K^{(i,i)}}(x_{i},x_{i})$-th group of unbiased basis to measure the decoy particle sequence received, and calculates the error rate of the measurement results.
+\textbf{(2.5)} $P_{n_i}^{(i)}$ announces the positions of these $n_E$ decoy particles, then $P_1^{(i)}$ uses the $H_{K^{(i,i)}}(x_{i},x_{i})$-th group of unbiased basis to measure the decoy particles received, and calculates the error rate of the measurement results.
 If the error rate is higher than the pre-set threshold, $P_1^{(i)}$ will stop this operation and require $P_{n_i}^{(i)}$ to start a new round; otherwise, he will continue with the following operation.

-\textbf{(2.6)} $P_1^{(i)}$ removes these decoy particles and performs the unitary transformation $U_{-log_{c}K(i,i)+y_{i,1,j}^{(2,1)},0}$ on the received information particle sequence.
-Then, $P_1^{(i)}$ uses the $n_1^{(i)}$-th group of unbiased basis to measure these $n_I$ information quantum state, if they are all equal, then the measurement results are retained; otherwise, it will return to step (2.1) to start a new round.
+\textbf{(2.6)} $P_1^{(i)}$ removes these decoy particles and performs the unitary transformation $U_{-log_{c}K(i,i)+y_{i,1,j}^{(2,1)},0}$ on the received information particles.
+Then, $P_1^{(i)}$ uses the $n_1^{(i)}$-th group of unbiased basis to measure these $n_I$ information particles, if they are identical to each other, then the measurement results are retained; otherwise, it will return to step (2.1) to start a new round.